DPDK/dpdk/doc/guides/prog_guide/ivshmem_lib.rst

 ===============

-The DPDK IVSHMEM library facilitates fast zero-copy data sharing among virtual machines (host-to-guest or guest-to-guest) by means of QEUMU's IVSHMEM mechanism.
+The DPDK IVSHMEM library facilitates fast zero-copy data sharing among virtual machines (host-to-guest or guest-to-guest) by means of QEMU's IVSHMEM mechanism.

 The library works by providing a command line for QEMU to map several hugepages into a single IVSHMEM device.
 For the guest to know what is inside any given IVSHMEM device